daviddelaurier/myAI/README.md

+# myAI

 ![myAI](https://i.imgur.com/GXpjcgB.png)

-# Cameras and Microphones Are All You Need
+## Cameras and Microphones Are All You Need

 ## WARNING